Algebro-geometric characterization of Cayley polytopes: Introduction

 \subsection{Acknowledgments}

 The author would like to express his gratitude to Professor Benjamin Nill for kindly listening to his naive idea and informing him of the background of Cayley polytopes and references.
 He would like to thank Professor Sandra Di Rocco for valuable suggestions and comments.
 He is also grateful to his supervisor Professor Yujiro Kawamata for giving him useful comments.
+He is indebted to the anonymous referee for many helpful suggestions and comments.
+In the first version of this paper, we use some degenerations to prove the ``if part'' of Theorem \ref{thm1}.
+The referee suggested considering some variant of Gr\"{o}bner degenerations.
+Although degenerations are not used in this version explicitly, Gr\"{o}bner degenerations underlie in the proof.

-The author is supported by the Grant-in-Aid for Scientific Research (KAKENHI No. 23-56182) and the Grant-in-Aid for JSPS fellows.
+The author was partially supported by the Grant-in-Aid for JSPS fellows, No.\ 23-56182.